salesforcecli/plugin-functions/messages/run.function.md

 # flags.payload.summary

-Set the payload of the cloudevent. also accepts @file.txt format.
+Set the payload of the cloudevent as a JSON object or a path to a file via @file.json.

 # flags.structured.summary

-Set the cloudevent to be emitted as a structured cloudevent (json).
+Set the cloudevent to be emitted as a structured JSON cloudevent.

 # flags.connected-org.summary